-I’ve only been foraging for about eight years but lately I’ve noticed a growing number of newly enthused “wildcrafting” entrepreneurs (with considerably less experience) selling their wares.
-So imagine my surprise when a local wildcrafter recently insinuated I had succumbed to forager’s greed because I had picked a pound of Salal berries (I wanted to freeze some for winter).
+I’ve been foraging for about a decade now, but lately, I’ve noticed a growing number of newly enthused “wildcrafting” entrepreneurs (with considerably less experience) selling their wares.
+So imagine my surprise when a local wildcrafter recently insinuated I had succumbed to forager’s greed because I had picked a pound of salal berries (I wanted to freeze some for winter).
 And when another wildcrafter stated that he and his ilk had a more enlightened approach to stewardship of the land – as opposed to the forager’s clear-cutting ways and take, take, take mentality – I was further taken aback.
 Because both seemed oblivious to the irony that by wildcrafting (for money) they were taking considerably more than their fair share.

 I’m not sure how foraging got such a bad name.
 Once cat tail luvin’ dandelion eatin’ foragers like Euell Gibbons were considered to be the very epitome of a natural conservationist.
-And all the self called foragers I have had the pleasure to meet were sober, conscientious nature loving people – and the first to emphasize to me the importance of stewarding the land.
+And all the self-called foragers I have had the pleasure to meet were sober, conscientious nature loving people – and the first to emphasise to me the importance of stewarding the land.
 Confusing what I do (foraging for myself and my loved ones) with commercial foraging is part of the problem.
-Foraging is about free food – not commerce.
+Foraging is not about commerce.
 Because once you take what the earth provides us for free and sell it for profit – that’s business, that’s agriculture.

-Foraging was a good lifestyle compared to early farming, which according to Jacob L. Weisdorf of the Institute of Economics, University of Copenhagen “was back breaking, time consuming, and labor intensive.”
+Foraging was a good lifestyle compared to early farming, which according to Jacob L. Weisdorf of the Institute of Economics, University of Copenhagen “was back breaking, time-consuming, and labour intensive.”
 Hunter gatherer societies were healthier, had more leisure time than their farming counterparts – and more food.
-In fact a recent issue of the Proceedings of the National Academy of Sciences estimated farming produced only about three-fifths of the food gained from foraging.
+In fact, a recent issue of the Proceedings of the National Academy of Sciences estimated farming produced only about three-fifths of the food gained from foraging.

 This spurred Jack R. Harlan, one of the great pioneers of historical ecology to ask what has become a famous question -why farm?
 “Why give up the 20-hour work week and the fun of hunting in order to toil in the sun?
 Why work harder, for food less nutritious and a supply more capricious?
 Why invite famine, plague, pestilence and crowded living conditions?”

-Weisdorf believes the prehistoric shift from hunting and gathering to agriculture was “ultimately necessary to the rise of modern civilization by creating the foundation for the later process of industrialization and sustained economic growth.”
+Weisdorf believes the pre historic shift from hunting and gathering to agriculture was “ultimately necessary to the rise of modern civilisation by creating the foundation for the later process of industrialisation and sustained economic growth.”

-Which is why I’m working to organize a series of urban foraging walks in my neighborhood.
-I’m hoping that by getting people enthused about making their own Acorn bread, Dandelion Pesto or Salal Berry Crumble they might become more concerned about the spraying of our parks and city streets with toxic chemicals.
+Which is why I’m hoping by organising a series of urban foraging walks in my neighbourhood people will become enthused about making their own Crow Garlic Pasta, Milk Thistle Flour, Acorn bread, Dandelion Pesto or Salal Berry Crumble.
+Perhaps once they realise we have been eating these ancestral foods for thousands of years they might become more concerned about the spraying of our parks and city streets with toxic chemicals.
 Maybe they’d even begin to have a personal stake in stewarding the nature that surrounds them?

 Wildcrafters say what they do is about much more than just gathering food.
-They see themselves as adding value to raw product by weaving together history, art, spirituality, ecology, storytelling, and intentional action.
+They see themselves as adding value to a raw product by weaving together history, art, spirituality, ecology, storytelling, and intentional action.
 They want to deepen our relationship with the natural world.
 Sounds good.
-But I worry (however they choose to go about it) that the selling of wild goods minimizes community self reliance, encourages passive consumption, and boosts consumer demand – and not for the better.
+But I worry (however they choose to go about it) that the selling of wild goods minimises community self-reliance, encourages passive consumption, and boosts consumer demand – and not for the better.

 Here in BC wild mushrooms have become big business, supplying markets in China and around the world, and this has resulted in a number of criminal incidents.
 Quebec banned the harvest of ramps (wild leeks) after hordes of commercial harvesters were discovered to be threatening the species.